September in Budapest

 Festivals and Programs in the First Month of Autumn

 Picture this: the sun-kissed Danube River, a faint hint of autumn in the air, and the city of Budapest in all its glory.
+September in Budapest is a magical time, where summer’s warmth mingles with the crispness of fall.
+The summer holiday is over and the kids are back to school.

 The weather is usually still very warm and sunny in September, with daily temperatures in the 20ies (Celsius).
 Light showers, rainy spells may occur so pack accordingly.